The Benefits of Temporary Employment

 woman in an office pointing to sticky notes on a wall

 Pitching an idea Shark Tank-style encourages employees to work together, get creative and find their inner entrepreneur.
-You can also use this type of team building in the workplace to hone a competitive edge.
+You can also use workplace team bonding activities like this to hone a competitive edge.

 Exercise Details